Ian Happ Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The Mets pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Mets' 4.68 team ERA ranks 24th among all MLB pitching staffs.
+- The Mets' 4.70 team ERA ranks 24th across all league pitching staffs.

-- Mets pitchers combine to rank 25th in baseball in home runs allowed (65 total, 1.4 per game).
+- The Mets give up the fourth-most home runs in baseball (68 total, 1.4 per game).

-- Senga (4-2) gets the starting nod for the Mets in his ninth start of the season.
-He has a 3.77 ERA in 43 2/3 innings pitched, with 55 strikeouts.
+- Senga (4-2 with a 3.77 ERA and 55 strikeouts in 43 2/3 innings pitched) makes the start for the Mets, his ninth of the season.

-- The righty's most recent appearance came on Wednesday against the Tampa Bay Rays, when he went six innings, surrendering one earned run while giving up three hits.
+- His most recent appearance was on Wednesday against the Tampa Bay Rays, when the right-hander tossed six innings, surrendering one earned run while allowing three hits.

-- The 30-year-old has an ERA of 3.77, with 11.5 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .224 against him.
+- The 30-year-old has put up an ERA of 3.77, with 11.5 strikeouts per nine innings, in eight games this season.
+Opponents have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.